Cycle-to-cycle variations in cross-flow turbine performance and flow fields: Results

 For this tip-speed ratio, the deep dynamic stall results in growth and shedding of a dynamic stall vortex in segment $S_b$.
 Difference fields for the cluster with higher time-averaged performance, cluster 1, highlight primarily lower-than-average velocities, with only small regions of higher-than-average velocity.
 The opposite behavior is seen for the poorer performing cluster, cluster 2.
 These velocity differences suggest several possible mechanisms: the dynamic stall vorticies for the two clusters differ in strength, in their location with respect to the blade (a consequence of different shedding timing), or both.

-The difference in time-averaged performance between the two clusters is comparatively small (1.5\% with respect to the time-average), but, as apparent in Figure \ref{152_252}a-iv, the performance peak for cluster 1 is slightly higher in amplitude and occurs slightly earlier in the cycle.
+The difference in time-averaged performance between the two clusters is comparatively small (1.1\%\ with respect to the time-average), but, as apparent in Figure \ref{152_252}a-iv, the performance peak for cluster 1 is slightly higher in amplitude and occurs slightly earlier in the cycle.
 The shift in phase of maximum performance is highlighted in Figure \ref{TSRpeaks}a.
 On average, maximum performance occurs at $\theta\:\approx\:83^\circ$ for cycles in cluster 1 and at $\theta\:\approx\:83.9^\circ$ for cycles in cluster 2.
 The distributions of the phase of maximum performance are statistically significant, as per the rejection of the null hypothesis for the Wilcoxon rank sum test (Section \ref{clusterassign}).
-These differences in the timing and amplitude of the performance peak between the clusters counter the phase-average trends over tip-speed ratio (Figure \ref{TSRpeaks}b) where a performance peak occurring earlier in the cycle has lower maximum and time-averaged performance, and is associated with operation at a reduced tip-speed ratio.
+These differences in the timing and amplitude of the performance peak between the clusters counter the phase-average trends over all tip-speed ratios (Figure \ref{TSRpeaks}b) where low tip-speed ratios have a performance peak earlier in the cycle and lower maximum and time-averaged performance.

-To gain further insight into how vortex dynamics differ between the two clusters, we first consider modal analysis.
+To gain further insight into how flow fields differ between the two clusters, we first consider modal analysis.
 A key benefit of the PCA pre-processor is the ability to interpret the resulting clusters through their modes and modal coefficients.
 The directions of the largest variance in the data are described by the modes and sorted by the singular values.
 Thus the first mode describes the hydrodynamics with the highest variability and the variation described decays as mode number increases.
 By considering the modal flow fields and their accompanying weighted activation profiles, we can identify the dynamics most associated with the variation and how their contribution changes with blade position and/or between clusters.